 At the end of the planning activity you should have developed an activity plan that you can teach in the coming week.
+Hopefully, you have also considered how to encourage all of your student teachers, especially females, to participate.
 Make sure you take a little time now to practise the activity that you have planned with your colleagues.
-You and a colleague might want to arrange to observe each other when you each do the activity with your pupils during the week.
+You and a colleague might want to arrange to observe each other when you each do the activity with your student teachers during the week.

-Figure 25.
+Figure 27.
 Classroom rules displayed in a local language

 It is important for your professional learning that you actually teach the activity that you have planned.
 Please make sure that you have your activity plan available when you teach.
 Any issues that arose during the lesson should be written down immediately after you have taught, and remember to fill in your observations section of the activity plan immediately after you have taught.
-If possible arrange with a colleague to observe each other when you each do the activity with your pupils during the week.
+If possible arrange with a colleague to observe each other when you each do the activity with your student teachers during the week.